dibyendumajumdar/ravi/readthedocs/ravi-benchmarks.rst

    But LuaJIT timings include the JIT compilation times, so they show incredible performance.

-5. The benchmarks were run on Windows 8.1 64-bit except for the libgccjit benchmarks which were run on a Ubuntu 64-bit VM running on Windows 8.1.
+5. The benchmarks were run on Windows 8.1 64-bit except for the libgccjit 5.1 benchmarks which were run on a Ubuntu 64-bit VM running on Windows 8.1.
+   LLVM version 3.7 was used.

 Ideas
 -----